foc-me/create-util/readme.md

-# @focme/rsk-util
+# @focme/create-util

-a tool lib for rsk-template
+a tool lib for @focme/create-app

 ## functions